NickDeas/MASIVE/README.md

 ## MASIVE Benchmark

-To reproduce the benchmark experiments, follow the steps below:
+To reproduce the benchmark experiments (Table 4,6 & Figure 3), follow the steps below:
 1. Navigate to the base directory, `MASIVE`
 2. Run the following two scripts to train the English and Spanish models.
    ```